 Always compound if you are the landlord and never compound if you are the tenant.
 When adjusting for the CPI, it makes a difference if you add the inflation rate for each year rather than multiply the rate by the previous year.
 Assume a 5 year lease renewal where the CPI was 3% each year for the previous 5 years.
 Some landlords multiply 5 years times 3% to get 15% for the increase.
 For a large property with rent income of $100,000 annually, the adjusted rent would be $115,000; however, if the lease is written so the CPI is compounded, meaning each new year is applied toward the previous year’s CPI, the result is rent of $115,927 in year 5.
 Your lease renewal should spell out how the CPI is calculated.

-Our economy today is driven by a different wage/price spiral which causes low inflation.
-This helps borrowers but hurts landlords and savers.
-One strategy utilized is to build in a fixed rate adjustment in addition to a CPI adjustment because the challenge for landlords is that the CPI since 2000 has averaged 2.1% and 1.7% since 2010.
-The current CPI doesn’t keep up with 3% average annual medical care increases.
+Our economy today is driven by a different wage/price spiral, due to Covid shortages because almost all of our goods are made in China so when they stopped manufacturing, the shortage caused inflation.
+Inflation hurts landlords and savers.
+Most leases build in a fixed rate adjustment in addition to a CPI adjustment because the challenge for landlords is that the CPI since 2000 has averaged 2.5% and 2.4% since 2010.
+Even 3.6% CPI increase the last 5 years doesn’t keep up with skyrocketing medical care increases.

 One strategy that benefits landlords is to include lease language stating the rent adjusts based on the CPI or a fixed rate, whichever is higher.
-The 30 year table below shows how, during an extended period of low inflation, this strategy can dramatically increase the market value.
-This lease would include language with adjustments based on the CPI, which we assume in this scenario will continue at the average 1.3% annual rate, compared to a fixed rate of 3%.
-The result, assuming current rent income of $100,000, would be to increase rent by $95,399 in year 30, which at an 8% cap rate adds $1,192,486 more market value to the property.
+The 30 year table shows how a 4 percent increase versus a 3 percent increase in net rents annually can increase the value of property by 10 times the initial year lease income.
+Your lease should include language with adjustments based on the CPI but also compared to a fixed rate, whichever is higher.
+This example in the table shows, assuming current rent income of $100,000, if the higher CPI or a fixed rate difference was just 1 percent, that at an 8% cap rate adds $1,020,168 more market value to the property over a 30 year lifetime.

 In conclusion, make sure your lease language details how your rent is adjusted.
 You can design your table data at the Bureau of Labor website and, if you need help, their phone number is shown on the data release.
 If you call the number on the press release, the analyst who produced the CPI report will answer any questions.
 If your property is in outlier data cities such as Detroit, Houston or New Orleans, you can even produce a local Consumer Price Index.
 Remember to make sure your lease is clear about what CPI is used, how it is calculated and whether you compound your rate, which is why many tenants and landlords hire an expert to advise them.
 Remember, lease mistakes can be costly.